taeyeonha/taeyeonha/README.md

 ## 🚀 What I'm Up To:
 - 🧠 Recently finished up a valuable internship at Healthcare Systems R&A Inc. in Waterloo, Ontario as a Machine Learning Engineer Intern
-- 🤖 Currently working as an Embedded Machine Learning Engineer at the McMaster Medical Engineering Design Team
+- 🤖 Currently working as an Embedded Software Engineer at the McMaster Medical Engineering Design Team
 - 📚 Completing the Deep Learning Specialization course taught by Andrew Ng
 - 🎮 Dissecting game development with C# and Unity
 - 🏗️ Building full-stack applications with React and Flask